Tearful last Thomas Cook flight as travelers scramble to get home

 "There are no signs for Thomas Cook guests, and nobody mentioned anything at breakfast," he said.
 "Right now, we're still on last night's dime, check out would be at noon.
 So if it gets to midday and our room cards are deactivated, we'll know why.

-"But this is a partner hotel for Thomas Cook, so they've probably been formed they'll be paid by ATOL."
+"But this is a partner hotel for Thomas Cook, so they've probably been informed they'll be paid by ATOL."

 ATOL, or Air Travel Organiser's Licence, is a UK government-backed organization that guarantees financial cover in the event a travel company ceases trading.